 If I look to the actual course aims and learning outcomes I will find it easier to answer whether I have met them through looking at the assessment criteria:

 Demonstration of technical and visual skills: I find myself looking at the course aims in order to directly answer this criteria but feel I have demonstrated a good range of techniques and also in terms of mark making to generate the required composition, line, texture and tone – I have found myself being drawn to emphasing texture and tone in particular and have worked hard to improve my weaker areas of composition and line.
-I am however aware that I need to work further on my final project on the sketching aspect to demonstrate my understanding of compositional elements and line and to be able to translate this more effectively into my textile techniques.
+I am however aware that I need to work further on my final project to demonstrate my understanding of compositional elements and line and to be able to translate this more effectively into my textile techniques – please note this has been done in accordance with tutor feedback and evaluations.

 Quality of outcome: I have consistently worked on my presentation of my work in a coherent and organised academic manner and been able to demonstrate my conceptualisation of thoughts and communicate my ideas through my written work and also my sketches.
 I have demonstrated how I apply the knowledge to my work throughout the course and in particular in Parts 4 and 5.